In this in-depth article, you will learn how to lower costs for Facebook advertising the right way for your businesses.

 Looking at the CPM and CPC of advertising on Facebook, you can come up with a better idea of how much to spend on your Facebook ads.

 According to a recent report, the average CPM for Facebook is $5.12, while the average CPC rests at $0.80.
-That’s about the costs for Facebook advertising.
+These are they the typical costs for Facebook advertising you can expect.

 Set aside a budget and avoid the pitfalls of overspending on Facebook advertising.